arungudelli/python.shiksha/content/en/tips/remove-key-from-dictionary.md

 Starting off with a very basic and beginner method.

-Using the _iteration and elimination_ method works on almost any iterables in python.
+Using the _iteration and elimination_ method works on almost any iterables in Python.

 We can easily look out for a desired key by iterating through the dictionary and then checking for the matching key inside of the dictionary else adding the other key value pairs to a new defined dictionary.